Frozen Yogurt Granola Cups

 Directions:

-1. In a bowl, mix the oats, cinnamon, almond butter, honey, and vanilla extract.
-Stir until it becomes a sticky dough.
-If the dough feels too dry, add more almond butter and honey.
+1. Mix the oats, cinnamon, almond butter, honey, and vanilla extract together in a bowl until it forms a sticky dough.
+If the dough feels really dry, add more almond butter and honey.

-2. Line a muffin pan with muffin liners.
-Place a spoonful of the granola dough into each muffin cup.
-Press firmly with your fingers to create a sturdy base.
+2. Line a muffin pan with muffin liners and add a spoonful of the granola dough into the bottom of each muffin cup.
+Press firmly with your fingers to make a sturdy base.

-3. Add a spoonful of Greek yogurt to each cup.
-Top with berries and any leftover granola if desired.
+3. Add a spoonful of yogurt to each cup, then top with berries and any leftover granola.

-4. Place the muffin pan in the freezer and let the cups set for at least 4 hours.
-Before serving, let them thaw for a few minutes.
+4. Place in the freezer to set for at least 4 hours.
+Let thaw before serving.

 FAQs